danimfernandes/tkgwv2/README.md

 - R (tested on version 3+)
 - R package: data.table (install.packages("data.table"))

-## Installation
+## Installation and usage
+There is no installation required for TKGWV2.
+All you need to do is download and unzip this package.
+Keep the folder structure and make sure that all Python and R scripts are executable.

 You will need two sets of files to run TKGWV2.
-First, download this package here from Github, and a set of large support files from here: https://drive.google.com/drive/folders/1Aw-0v_7CUorHJOLpCJ0QVCwEdH43HlO4?usp=sharing
+First, download and unzip this package to a folder of your choice.
+Then, download the set of support files from: https://drive.google.com/drive/folders/1Aw-0v_7CUorHJOLpCJ0QVCwEdH43HlO4?usp=sharing

+The set of support files were tested in the original publication of TKGWV2 and shown to work on any ancient population from Europe